-In terms of active fire spots detected by VIIRS, 2021 presents the same trend of the burned area and number of fires shown in Figure 52, with a number of active fire spots in the first ten months of the year below of those recorded in 2020 as shown in Figure 76.
+In terms of active fire spots detected by VIIRS, 2021 presents for the eleven months of the year values below of those recorded in the last six years 2020 as shown in Figure 76.
 This type of information is often reported in the media.